lowerbarriers/finished-starter/_posts/2007-07-24-a-hint-at-the-future.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: A Hint at the Future
-tags: - Meta
+tags: [Meta]
-layout: post
 ---

 I don't want to be one of those sporadic bloggers that apologize whenever they go a while without posting.
 So I'm not apologizing.